 And this rings true for Brunei’s Gen-Z as well, it seems.

 The Scoop sits down with three under-21 local entrepreneurs, and although they may not be running Fortune Global 500 businesses, they may be well on their way.
-Through hard work, innovation and creativity, Brunei’s Gen-Z entrepreneurs are proof that setting up shop may be tough, but at the end of the day, is definitely satisfying and worthwhile.
+Through hard work, innovation and creativity, Brunei’s Gen-Z entrepreneurs are proof that while setting up shop may be tough, the journey is immensely worthwhile.

 Adreana Shawls: Venture into what’s right for you